My Whole World Ended (The Moment You Left Me)

-Song Background
+Background

 Ruffin had been dismissed from the Temptations in June 1968 for what has been repeatedly deemed increasingly unprofessional behavior.
 The song was originally intended to be sung by the Temptations when Ruffin was still the group's front man.
 David Ruffin had always been signed as a single artist which was part of the issue with the group who had a collective contract.

 Once he left, the song was given to him.